Piazza dei Cavalieri, Pisa: Middle Ages

-It is located at the same place as the forum of the antique Portus Pisanus, the harbor of Pisa in Roman age.
+It was believed that it was located at the same place as the forum of the antique Portus Pisanus, the harbor of Pisa in Roman age, although that was not proven by any archaeological discovery.

 The square, known as Square of the seven streets (Piazza delle sette vie) was the political heart of the city, where the Pisans used to discuss their problems or celebrate their victories.
 After 1140, the square become the center of Pisa Comune, with construction of buildings belonging to several municipalities and magistrates, as well as several churches.

 After the victory of the People of Pisa (Popolo Pisano) in 1254, the Palace of the People and the Elders (Palazzo del Popolo e degli Anziani) was built on the square by joining some pre-existent buildings.
 The Captain of the People (Capitano del Popolo) was housed in the near Clock Palace (since 1357), which incorporated some previous existing towers.
 The southern part of the square was rebuilt with offices, law courts and the residence of the Podestà.
 There was also the church of Saint Sebastian alle Fabbriche Maggiori, destroyed by Vasari.
 The church, that was standing there at least since 1074, took the name by the offices of the blacksmiths (fabbri in Italian), located in the area.